srobo/team-emails/SR2020/2020-04-27-virtual-competition.md

 Hi teams,

-We are working hard on a solution for the virtual competion.
+We are working hard on a solution for the virtual competition.
 Our aim is to release a development environment for teams soon, then run a **test event around late May / early June**, with further rounds in the following weeks.

 To help us gauge your interest, please fill in our [quick poll](https://forms.gle/gE6o4XyzjzJoAWHB9) on how likely your team will be to compete.